Frequently Asked Questions will be added and updated here!

 Q. Can we participate in other leagues while in IAHSEA?

 Teams/students may compete in other leagues while being a member to the IAHSEA, but they may not compete in games concurrently with the IAHSEA.
-During the fall season teams/students may not participate in Smash Ultimate, Overwatch or DOTA 2 in another league.
 Teams/students are allowed to participate in other titles the IAHSEA is not offering during the current season through another league.

 Q. What are the seasons and how long does the season last?

-We currently offer a fall and spring season.
+We currently offer a fall, winter, and spring season.
 The length of season will mirror the athletic seasons.
 8 weeks with 4 additional weeks for the postseason for teams that qualify.

 Q. How much is registration for a season?